 Poetry competition guidelines and conditions of entry

-- We have chosen the phrase “Bubbles” as a starting point for this year’s poem.
+- We have chosen the phrase “Voyages” as a starting point for this year’s poem.
 The poem can be written in any form, but must not exceed 10 lines.

 - Poets are invited to freely interpret this theme.